I have come to a frightening conclusion.

 will be escalated or de-escalated, and a child humanized or de-humanized.

 ~From Hiam Ginott's book Between Teacher and Child

 Mrs. Harrison (center) with all SEVEN of her siblings!

 Mrs. Harrison with all her siblings and parents

 Hello!
 I'm very excited to be teaching your child this year.

 I hope this page helps you to get to know me a little better.

 I graduated with a BS in Elementary Education from Longwood University in the Spring of 2005.
-I have taught 2nd grade at Amelia Elementary for the past seven years.
-I look forward to a new adventure in 3rd grade this school!!
-This school start, is the start of my eighth year teaching!
+I taught 2nd grade at Amelia Elementary for seven years, before moving to 3rd grade last year.
+I look forward to another wonderful year in 3rd grade this year!!
+This school start, is the start of my ninth year teaching!

 In the fall of 2008, I was accepted into the Graduate program for School Guidance and Counseling at Longwood University.
 I have successfully completed all the courses for the program, along with 450 practicum hours- at Greenfield Elementary, in Chesterfield County and Fork Union Military School, in Fork Union, VA and at Nottoway Middle School.
 I officially graduated in December 2010, with my Master's of Education in school guidance and counseling :)